Party for the Future: Foundation and merger with the Otten Group

 The Party for the Future (PvdT) was founded on 3 May 2020 by independent members of the House of Representatives Henk Krol and Femke Merel van Kooten-Arissen.
-The former had been the parliamentary leader of 50PLUS since 10 September 2014, but left the party on 3 May 2020 following an internal dispute with the rest of the party's leadership.
-The latter had been active as an independent MP since her departure from the Party for the Animals on 16 July 2019, and had become a member of 50PLUS in December 2019.
+Krol had been the parliamentary leader of 50Plus since 10 September 2014, but left the party on 3 May 2020 following a dispute with the party board.
+Van Kooten-Arissen had been active as an independent MP since her departure from the Party for the Animals (PvdD) on 16 July 2019, and had become a member of 50Plus in December 2019.

 Since the party was not formally elected into the House of Representatives, the name "Krol/Van Kooten-Arissen Group" (Groep Krol/Van Kooten-Arissen) had to be used for the new parliamentary group formed by Krol and Van Kooten-Arissen.

-In June 2020, negotiations between the Krol/Van Kooten-Arissen Group and Senators Henk Otten and Jeroen de Vries led to the merger of the Otten Group (GO) – a party that split from Forum for Democracy – into the Party for the Future.
+In June 2020, negotiations between the Krol/Van Kooten-Arissen Group and Senate members Henk Otten and Jeroen de Vries led to the merger of the Otten Group (GO), a party that split from Forum for Democracy, into the Party for the Future.

 Departure of Van Kooten-Arissen and Krol

 On 5 August 2020, Van Kooten-Arissen announced that she had ended her cooperation with Krol.
-She claimed to have been left out of the decision-making surrounding the merger, and stated that she could not accept that Otten was to dictate the future policies of the party as its chairperson.
+She claimed to have been left out of the decision-making surrounding the merger with the Otten Group, and stated that she could not accept that Otten was to dictate the future policies of the party as its chairperson.
 As a result, the Krol/Van Kooten-Arissen Group was dissolved on 8 August 2020.

 On 18 October 2020, co-founder and leader Henk Krol also left the party after a dispute with board members Otten and De Vries over the expulsion of the party's treasurer, and an intimidating text message sent by De Vries to one of Krol's employees.
 Initially, Otten had expressed his intention to continue using the name "Party for the Future", but later began using the name "Otten Group" again.